tess1o/geopulse/docs-website/docs/user-guide/interacting-with-data/import-export.md

 1. **Start with small files** - Test with a small date range or file first
 2. **Use date filters** - Import specific time periods to avoid overwhelming the system
-3. **Enable "Replace data" for first imports** - Much faster than merge mode
+3. **Use "Replace data" for clean imports** - Recommended for first-time imports or when re-importing corrected data
-4. **Disable "Replace data" for updates** - Safer when adding to existing data
+4. **Use merge mode for incremental imports** - Safer when adding new data to existing timeline
 5. **Monitor timeline generation** - Allow time for timeline processing to complete
 6. **Verify imports** - Check Timeline and GPS Data pages after import